Multimodal Brain Tumor Segmentation Challenge 2017

 Contacting top performing methods for preparing slides for oral presentation.

-Challenge at MICCAI (Quebec City) - Announcing results.
+Challenge at MICCAI (Quebec City) - View the pre-conference proceedings

 Extended LNCS paper submission deadline.